dquindara8/Single-Price-Grid/README.md

 ### Continued development

-I want to continue learning to apply @media rules to make webpages more responsive on different screen sizes and also to center the item in webpage correctly.
+I want to continue learning to apply @media rules to make webpages more responsive on different screen sizes and also to center the item in webpage correctly with appropiate properties..

 ## Author